FlorianNelles/CI-Upgrader/UserGuide.md

 It is highly recommended to take a look on the UpgradeLog, because it gives you a better understanding on what this tool has done during the upgrade and what you have to do afterwards.
-You should also check out the official [Upgrade Guide](https://codeigniter4.github.io/CodeIgniter4/installation/upgrade_4xx.html) from CodeIgniter and the documentation of Kenjis Suzukis [upgrade-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper/blob/1.x/docs/HowToUpgradeFromCI3ToCI4.md).
+You should also check out the official [Upgrade Guide](https://codeigniter4.github.io/CodeIgniter4/installation/upgrade_4xx.html) from CodeIgniter and the documentation of Kenji Suzukis [upgrade-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper/blob/1.x/docs/HowToUpgradeFromCI3ToCI4.md).